(All fields required)

 Occupational health and safety; human factors; patient safety; health outcomes; stress

 Dr. Daraiseh is a member of the Institute of Industrial Engineers, The Human Factors & Ergonomics Society and the Society for Health Systems.
-She is a reviewer for the International Journal of Industrial Ergonomics, Human Factors & Ergonomic Society, Ergonomics and The Institute of Industrial Engineers.
+She is a reviewer for the International Journal of Industrial Ergonomics, Human Factors & Ergonomic Society, The Institute of Industrial Engineers and serves on the Enliven Pediatrics and Neonatology editorial board.

 PhD: University of Cincinnati, College of Engineering, Cincinnati, OH, 2004.